 1. Invest in High-Quality Furniture Covers and Moving Tarps

 In wet conditions, it is important to cover all your large furnishings and valuable items.
 Here’s how to cover furniture while moving:

 - You’ll want a plastic cover for your mattress and favorite upholstered chair.
 Cover them securely to ensure the pieces don’t get wet.

-Disassemble your furnishings and cover each piece individually.
-If you can’t find a tailor-made cover for each item, create your own using a tarp or plastic drop cloth.
+- Wood furniture and other hard materials are also vulnerable to water damage.
+Moisture can warp these furnishings permanently, causing them to bow or expand.
+Disassemble your furnishings, and cover each piece individually.
+If you can’t find a tailor-made cover for each item, create your own using a moving tarp or plastic drop cloth.

 Because items need to be carried to the truck and loaded up by people, there’s a high possibility of water or snow being tracked onto the truck bed during the process.
 As you go through your boxes and label them “heavy” or “fragile,” also include a label for items that absolutely cannot get wet.
 “Keep dry” or “don’t get wet” both serve this purpose.

-If lining doesn’t work for one of your boxes, place smaller items in sealed plastic baggies, package medium-sized belongings with garbage bags, and wrap large items with plastic drop cloths.
+If lining doesn’t work for one of your boxes, place smaller items in sealed plastic baggies, package medium-sized belongings with trash bags and wrap large items with plastic drop cloths.

 As mentioned in section three, moisture can appear in many places during a rainy or snowy move.
 As you pack, think about situations where water could pose a risk to your belongings other than when the boxes are going to or from the truck.

-As you pack, assess the structural integrity and waterproof nature of each container.
+As you pack, assess the structural integrity and waterproof nature of each box and container.
 You can reinforce boxes that might bend or break by layering packing tape around the corners.